Carrum Downs

 Table Chart PROFILE FAQ

-Carrum Downs has a typical household mix, with a fairly typical median household size
+Carrum Downs has a typical household mix, with a lower-than-average median household size

-Family households account for 70.1% of all households, including 31.1% couples with children, 22.4% couples without children, and 15.5% single parent families.
-Non-family households constitute the remaining 29.9%, with lone person households at 26.7% and group households comprising 3.1%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households constitute 70.1% of all households, including 31.1% couples with children, 22.4% couples without children, and 15.5% single parent families.
+Non-family households comprise the remaining 29.9%, with lone person households at 26.7% and group households making up 3.1%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households